wdporter/i-am-that-ebook/src/83-the-true-guru/readme.md

 person built on the foundation of your body by circumstances and influences.
 You are not that person.
 This must be clearly established in your mind and never lost sight of.
-Normally, it needs a prolonged <span data-tippy-content="The practice which produces success,
+Normally, it needs a prolonged <span href="The practice which produces success,
 <em>siddhi</em>.">sadhana</a>, years of austerities and meditation.</p>

 <p><b>Q:</b> My mind is weak and vaccilating.
 I have neither the strength nor